-The 516km-long, upcoming Ionian Adriatic Project will be operated by Plinacro.
-This onshore, shallow water, gas pipeline, with a maximum diameter of 39 inches, will start in Fier (Albania) and ends in Split-Dalmatia (Croatia).
+The 530km-long, upcoming Ionian Adriatic project will be operated by Plinacro.
+According to GlobalData, who tracks more than 8,000 active and developing pipelines worldwide, the onshore, shallow water gas pipeline, with a maximum diameter of 39 inches, will start in Fier (Albania) and ends in Split-Dalmatia (Croatia).
+Buy the profile here.

 Plinacro Ltd (Plinacro) is a state-owned operator of natural gas transmission system.
 The company manages the development, construction, maintenance and supervision of the gas transmission systems in Croatia.
 It also carries out other activities necessary for technical functioning of the system.
 The company’s gas transmission system of high pressure main and regional gas pipelines, overhead facilities, measuring-reducing stations, measuring lines, and gas storage facilities.
 Plinacro also manages entry measuring stations, exit measuring-reduction stations and a National Dispatching Center.
 The company is also in charge of the construction of the infrastructural facilities for the national and regional gas pipelines.
 Plinacro is headquartered in Zagreb, Croatia.

 For more details on the Ionian Adriatic gas pipeline, buy the profile here.